-For those who want more experience before starting their own business or getting a farm job, farmers-in-training (FITs) work 2-3 days per week, both in the Education Garden and co-managing a 1-acre plot in the Incubator Field from May through October.
-Experience in the education garden and FIT plot will range from harvesting greens to fixing drip irrigation, from planting peppers to packing CSA bags.
-In addition to winter educational classes, monthly informal classes will be offered during work hours, including pump maintenance, harvesting and food safety, direct seeding, and other topics with hands-on components.
+Want more experience before starting their own business or getting a farm job?
+Become a FIT!
+Farmers-in-training (FITs) work 4 days per week co-managing a 1-acre plot in the Incubator Field from May through September.
+Experiences range from harvesting greens to fixing drip irrigation, from planting peppers to packing CSA bags.
+In addition to winter educational classes, informal classes, field trips, field walks, and discussions will be offered throughout the growing season.

-For more information or a current application, email Program Manager Elicia Whittlesey at firstname.lastname@example.org.
-Applications are due each year in December.
+For more information or a current application, email Program Manager Elicia Whittlesey.